WGTK (AM)

-WGTK (970 kHz) is a commercial AM radio station in Louisville, Kentucky.
-It is owned by the Word Media Group with the license held by the Word Broadcasting Network, Inc. It airs a conservative talk radio format, calling itself "970 The Answer", similar to many talk stations carrying the Salem Radio Network.
-Its studios and offices are on Corporate Campus Drive in Louisville.
+WGTK (970 AM) is a commercial radio station licensed to Louisville, Kentucky, United States.
+It is owned by the Word Media Group and airs a conservative talk format, calling itself "970 The Answer".
+Its studios are on Corporate Campus Drive in Louisville.

-It is powered at 5,000 watts, using a directional antenna with a two-tower array.
 The transmitter is on Hamburg Pike in Jeffersonville, Indiana.
 Programming is also heard on 50-watt FM translator W228EO at 93.5 MHz in Louisville.